Martin Jones (ice hockey): San Jose Sharks

-On June 26, 2015, Jones, set to become a restricted free agent on July 1, was traded to the Boston Bruins, along with Colin Miller and a first-round pick in the 2015 NHL Entry Draft (13th overall, Jakub Zbořil), in exchange for forward Milan Lucic.
+On June 26, 2015, Jones, set to become a restricted free agent on July 1, was traded to the Boston Bruins, along with Colin Miller and a 2015 first-round pick, in exchange for forward Milan Lucic.
 In turn, the Bruins traded Jones to the San Jose Sharks on June 30 in exchange for Sean Kuraly and a 2016 first-round pick.
 The Sharks signed him to a three-year contract worth $9 million.

 Having his first season as a starting goaltender, Jones had 65 games in 2015–16 with the Sharks, finishing with a 2.27 goal-against average, .918 save percentage, and the second most shutouts in the regular season with six, next to Chicago Blackhawks netminder Corey Crawford with seven.
-Jones then helped the Sharks reach their first Stanley Cup Finals, starting 24 playoff games and having shutouts in three of them.
+Jones then helped the Sharks reach their first Stanley Cup Final, starting 24 playoff games and having shutouts in three of them.

 On July 1, 2017, Jones signed a six-year, $34.5 million contract extension.

-Jones had a difficult start to the season, dropping four games in a row before he was benched in favor of Aaron Dell.
+Jones had a difficult start to the 2019–20 season, dropping four games in a row before he was benched in favour of Aaron Dell.
 A six-game winning streak in November was snapped by a loss to the Edmonton Oilers, and even during this stretch, Jones maintained a .891 save percentage.
-On December 11, 2019, the Sharks fired DeBoer in favor of Bob Boughner, who wanted to give Dell more playing time.
-By the new year, Jones was rarely starting in goal for San Jose: between January 1 and February 13, he started only three games, during which he went 0-2-1 with 4.32 GAA and a .857 save percentage.
-He seemed to improve afterwards, going 4-4-0 with a 2.02 GAA and .927 save percentage in his last eight games before the NHL season was indefinitely suspended due to the COVID-19 pandemic.
+On December 11, 2019, the Sharks fired DeBoer in favour of Bob Boughner, who wanted to give Dell more playing time.
+By the new year, Jones was rarely starting in goal for San Jose: between January 1 and February 13, he started only three games, during which he went 0–2–1 with 4.32 GAA and a .857 save percentage.
+He seemed to improve afterwards, going 4–4–0 with a 2.02 GAA and .927 save percentage in his last eight games before the NHL season was indefinitely suspended due to the COVID-19 pandemic.
 When the NHL announced that it would not finish the regular season, but would immediately begin the 2020 Stanley Cup playoffs using the 24 highest-ranked teams in the league, the Sharks, who had the worst record in the Western Conference, were not invited to the postseason.